playframework/playframework/documentation/manual/working/scalaGuide/main/tests/ScalaFunctionalTestingWithSpecs2.md

 @[scalafunctionaltest-functionalexamplecontrollerspec](code/specs2/FunctionalExampleControllerSpec.scala)

-Technically, you don't need [`WithApplication`](api/scala/play/api/test/WithApplication.html) here, although it wouldn't hurt anything to have it.
+Technically, you don't need [`WithApplication`](api/scala/play/api/test/WithApplication.html) here, because you can instantiate the controller directly -- however, direct controller instantiation is more of a unit test of the controller than a functional test.

 ## Testing the router